 mystery and reason.

 Frahm is a graduate of Pacific Lutheran University where he earned degrees in Church Music and Organ Performance.
 He studied organ and counterpoint with David Dahl, Gregory Peterson, and Randall McCarty; composition with Gregory Youtz (PLU), Gary Smart (University of Wyoming), Walter Pelz (Concordia University, River Forest), and Roger Briggs (Western Washington University).
-A significant portion of his extensive catalog of music for liturgy is in print and is represented worldwide by more than a dozen publishers.
-A full collection of sketches, manuscripts, recordings and correspondence (1982-2011) are archived in the Mortvedt Library at Pacific Lutheran University in Tacoma, WA.
+A significant portion of his extensive catalog of music is in print and is represented worldwide by more than a dozen publishers.
+A collection of his early sketches, manuscripts, recordings and correspondence are archived in the Mortvedt Library at Pacific Lutheran University in Tacoma, WA.

-A professional church musician for more than 35 years, Frahm served parishes across the country and most recently for ten years as Director of Music and Principal Organist at St. Luke Lutheran Church in Albuquerque, NM.
-He has contributed to the Bellingham Herald in Bellingham, WA as a classical music critic and served as an adjunct faculty member of Concordia University in River Forest, IL where he taught counterpoint, music theory & composition, as well as orchestration.
+A professional church musician for more than 35 years, Frahm served parishes across the country including eight years at St. Paul Episcopal Church in Bellingham, WA and most recently for ten years as Director of Music and Principal Organist at St. Luke Lutheran Church in Albuquerque, NM.
+He has contributed to the Bellingham Herald in Bellingham, WA as a classical music critic and served as an adjunct faculty member of Concordia University in River Forest, IL where he taught 16th century counterpoint, music appreciation, theory and composition, as well as orchestration.

-As a music editor, Frahm recently prepared a new edition of chorale preludes (Opus 123) by 19th century Prussian composer Friedrich Wilhelm Markull published by Augsburg Fortress Publishers, Gallery Music, a collection in two volumes of music for organ and handbells, and the Second Suite for Organ by Seattle Composer Nathan Jensen both of which are published by Zimbel Press.
+As a music editor, Frahm prepared a new edition of chorale preludes (Opus 123) by 19th century Prussian composer Friedrich Wilhelm Markull which was published by Augsburg Fortress Publishers in 2011.
+Working with Carson Cooman, Frahm edited Gallery Music, a collection of music for organ and handbells, and the Second Suite for Organ by Seattle Composer Nathan Jensen both of which are published by Zimbel Press.

-As an educator, Frahm currently works as a teaching artist (composer) for the Santa Fe Opera company within the ALTO program (Active Learning through Opera).
-This program works with elementary and middle school age children in the Rio Rancho and Albuquerque public school districts.
-Students learn the pattern of the Hero’s Journey as codified by mythologist Joseph Campbell, and then work together to create their own chamber operas (libretto, music, staging, and costuming) for public performances.
+As an educator, Frahm currently works with Santa Fe Opera Company as a teaching artist (composer) within the Active Learning through Opera program.
+In the course of a school term, students learn the pattern of the Hero’s Journey as codified by mythologist Joseph Campbell, and then work together to create their own chamber operas (libretto, music, staging, and costuming) for public performances.
+This program works with elementary and middle school age children public school districts in Northern New Mexico.

-A past Dean of the Albuquerque Chapter of the American Guild of Organists, Frahm performs regularly in recital, is in demand as a teacher and clinician (organ improvisation and hymn playing), and is a strong advocate for the creation of new music for organ.
+A past Dean of the Albuquerque Chapter of the American Guild of Organists, Frahm is in demand as a teacher and clinician (especially on the topics of hymn improvisation and service playing), and is a strong advocate for the creation of new music for organ.

 Frederick Frahm has been married to soprano Susan Frahm since 1987.
 They reside in Placitas, New Mexico, USA.